-- Does all the SMS notification stuff when linked to your smartphone. (either works or fails depending on your phone)
+- Does all the SMS notification stuff when linked to your smartphone. (

 Sorted.
 Buy it.

-- What is the Best Triathlon Watch – that article covers EVERY SINGLE alternative for different kinds of triathlete.
+- What is the Best Triathlon Watch – that article covers EVERY SINGLE alternative tri watch for different kinds of triathlete.

-Up until Christmas 2017 Garmin have lowered prices across the board.
-You can buy now or next week – the price will be the same with no further discounts.
-Garmin pretty much control the prices that their products are re-sold at.
+Amazon seasonalise their prices…it’s spring and so UP go the prices.
+Garmin pretty much controls the prices that their products are sold at.
 You might as well buy it from Amazon as you can always easily send it back.
 As I said above: I just re-bought my second one from there.

 Discounted Links and Prices

-If you’d like to help a smaller company I partner with Josh at PowerMeterCity.
-They are awesome with a mind-blowingly high TRUSTPILOT rating and will give you a 10% store credit (Garmin do not allow discounting by ANYONE).
+If you’d like to help a smaller company I partner with Josh at PowerMeterCity and that can be a good place for a Garmin 935 sale from time-to-time.
+They are awesome with a mind-blowingly high TRUSTPILOT rating and will give you a 10% store credit (Garmin do not allow discounting on newer products).
 Consider buying your bike power meter from there when you REALLY get into triathlon 😉 enjoy!

 This content is not sponsored.
 It’s mostly me behind the labour of love which is this site and I appreciate everyone who follows, subscribes or Buys Me A Coffee ❤️ Alternatively please buy the reviewed product from my partners at their regular price.
 Thank you!
 FTC: Affiliate Disclosure: Links may pay commission.
 As an Amazon Associate, I earn from qualifying purchases.